 I know that didn't want to be born to my mom who has caused me so much pain and given me all these fears and worries about myself.
 Should I have been adopted?
 Should I have done something different?
 I don’t know.
 What I do know is I am who I am today because of My Mom and My Dad, and all the experiences I have had in my short life time.
 As much as it has been hard and sad and self destroying I am stronger for it.
 I am braver for it.
 I am me because of it.

-There is an idea that some cultures have.
 We choose the life we came to lead to learn the lessons we need to.
 So in other words we choose our circumstances, we choose our parents our families and we choose our trials and tribulations all to learn the lessons we need to be better people.
 I personally like this as I try to learn something from each experience I have. and even if this isn’t true then I feel its about attitude to each situation.
 You can sit down and let the world crumble or you can get up and dust yourself off and deal with what you have been handed.

 but please understand that no matter how good and loving and wonderful the adopting parents are, nothing will ever erase the pain, the grief, and the loss that comes with being adopted.